Managing private keys

 Uploading and downloading private keys

-To upload or download the private key associated with a managed certificate using the PKS, you must be logged in to SCM on a computer in the same local network on which the PKS agent is installed, and have a personal authentication certificate installed on your computer.
+To upload or download the private key associated with a managed certificate, you must be logged in to SCM on a computer in the same local network on which the private key agent is installed, and have a personal authentication certificate installed on your computer.

 Private keys can only be uploaded and downloaded by administrators that have a valid client certificate selected under the Certificate Auth option in their administrator settings.